-Handle Proxy Microsoft Internet Explorer
+Handle Proxy - Microsoft Internet Explorer

-Ele Edit Vew figvarites Ioola Help 🔍 • 🦧
+Ele Edit View Favorites Iools Help 🔁 • .

-Handle System ® 1
+Handle System® ^

-Resolve a Handle and View th e Values
+Resolve a Handle and View the Values

-ow will enable you to resolve individual handl roxy server, which understands both the Han
+The web form below will enable you to resolve individual handles and view their associa values.
+It uses a proxy server, which understands both the Handle System protocol and protocol.

-values, the proxy ile into the text box, and that handle has a UR server will instruct your browser to display th rect to URLs", the proxy will simply list the val he location of that URL.
-If you
+If you type a handle into the text box, and that handle has a URL associated with it as on values, the proxy server will instruct your browser to display the location of that URL.
+I select "Don't Redirect to URLs", the proxy will simply list the value.

-the proxy will by m uses caching to speed handle resolution.
-If y pass the cache, go directly to the responsible p with the data for that handle.
+The Handle System uses caching to speed handle resolution.
+If you check "Authoritative the proxy will bypass the cache, go directly to the responsible primary handle server, an refresh the cache with the data for that handle.

-z a handle to the URL http://hdl.handle.net/ a also resolve that handle, but using this form wi
+Simply appending a handle to the URL http://hdl.handle.net/ and giving the string to a l as a location will also resolve that handle, but using this form will enable you to see all or handle's values.

 Handle:

+Authoritative Query

-Authoritative Query Don't Redirect to URLs Don't Follow Aliases
+Don't Redirect to URLs

+Don't Follow Aliases

 Submit

-Handle System V Veb Site
+Handle System Web Site

-Contact hdladmit t⊜cnri.reston.va.us with your handle questio ons and comments.
+Contact hdladmin@cnri.reston.va.us with your handle questions and comments. ~

-Done THE REPORT OF internet
+🕘 Done 🧶 🔮 Internet :